Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 **A few cold staking settings...**

 There are a few cold staking settings that you can set up.
-To do so, go back to your staking :term:`node` and enter the following commands.
+To do so, go back to your staking :term:`node <Node>` and enter the following commands.

 .. code-block:: bash